 The project-based organization of companies also calls for new responses in the punctual mobilization of internal skills .
 Matching algorithms are accompanying the emergence of internal talent platforms.
 These "internal talent marketplaces" are real internal search engines equipped with filters to select the right skill and offer them the opportunity to take part in projects.

-How to limit the obsolescence of skills ?
+How to mitigate the obsolescence of skills ?

-The recent factors of digitalization and the search for sustainability in economic models are imperatives for which Jobs & Skills Management is a strategic tool.
-Neobrain proposes to diagnose the probability of automation of jobs in order to prioritize HR actions.
+Recent trends towards digitization and the quest for sustainable business models have become imperatives for which Jobs & Skills Management is a strategic tool.
+Neobrain proposes to diagnose the probability of automation of jobs based on the activities they contain, and thus define a list of priorities for HR actions.

 The observation of the rapid obsolescence of technical skills (less than 2 years) should not lead us to focus only on soft skills.

-Other alternatives allow to perpetuate the technical potentials and thus to maintain the performance of the company.
+Other alternatives help to perpetuate the company's assets and contribute to its success by improving the performance of its contributors.

-The populations most affected by the obsolescence of skills
+What populations are the most affected by skills obsolescence ?

-What is the risk of automation in your company's businesses?
+What impact will the automation of certain tasks have on your company's businesses?

 Make an appointment with a Neobrain Consultant to anticipate this aspect in your Workforce Planning.